quickfeed/quickfeed/doc/dev.md

 ## Docker

-Autograder application will build code submitted by students, and run tests provided by teachers inside docker containers.
+QuickFeed application will build code submitted by students, and run tests provided by teachers inside docker containers.
 An often encountered problem is Docker being unable to resolve DNS due to disabled public DNS.
 If you get a build error like that:

 ```